-Beyond the basics, money can provide an unlimited number of opportunities to enhance your life.
+Beyond the basics, there are many benefits of money including freedom, comfort, and providing an unlimited number of opportunities to enhance your life.
 This is where many people get tripped up and start spending more money than they make.
 They see money as something that can buy them a little excitement or enjoyment now, instead of a means to build a financially secure future.

 Money can do either, or both.
 It doesn’t care.
 It has no control over how you use it.

 Money is simply a tool that can work for you or against you.

 So, if you want to increase your financial literacy and maximize the benefits of money in your life, it’s critical that you learn how to use it properly.